curlsli/webpack-book/docs/en/extending/01_loaders.md

 You'll learn to develop a couple of small loaders next.
 But before that, it's good to understand how to debug them in isolation.

-T> If you want a good starting point for a standalone loader or plugin project, consider using [webpack-defaults](https://github.com/webpack-contrib/webpack-defaults).
+> If you want a good starting point for a standalone loader or plugin project, consider using [webpack-defaults](https://github.com/webpack-contrib/webpack-defaults).
 It provides an opinionated starting point that comes with linting, testing, and other goodies.

 ## Debugging Loaders with *loader-runner*